Aging; Alzheimer Disease; Drug Therapy; Genetics; Neurobiology; Neurology; Psychiatry; Neuroimaging

 Extensive Research Description

-Christopher H. van Dyck, MD, is Professor of Psychiatry, Neurology, and Neurobiology, and Director of the Alzheimer's Disease Research Unit at Yale School of Medicine.
+Christopher H. van Dyck, MD, is Professor of Psychiatry, Neurology, and Neuroscience; Director, Division of Aging and Geriatric Psychiatry; Director of the Alzheimer's Disease Research Unit; Director, Yale Alzheimer's Disease Research Center.
 His research interests include therapeutic, neuroimaging and genetic studies of Alzheimer's disease (AD) and healthy aging.
 Dr. van Dyck and the Yale ADRU are very active in national and international research in the treatment of AD.

 Since 1992 he has participated in 80+ multicenter clinical trials for AD and the prodromal condition of Mild Cognitive Impairment (MCI) and has authored several of the trial publications.
 Since 1996 he has been a member of the Alzheimer's Disease Cooperative Study (ADCS), the principal academic consortium for AD therapeutic studies funded by NIH.
 Dr. van Dyck’s other significant scholarly contributions have included: